marcusoftnet/marcusoftnet.github.io/_posts/2016-05-20-spider-impact-story-mapping.md

 Visualisation - can't beat the feeling.

-We ended up with 7 capabilities plotted out on a whiteboard, but you might have fewer or more.
+We ended up with 7 different capabilities plotted out on a whiteboard, but you might have fewer or more.
 Examples of our capabilities were "Innovation within the team", "Motivated team members" and "Short lead times" that we will use as examples throughout the post.

 ## Postcard from the future

-Another great tip from [Switch](http://heathbrothers.com/books/switch/) is to "send a post card from the future".
+Another great tip from [Switch](http://heathbrothers.com/books/switch/) is to "send a postcard from the future".
 Or in other words; tell the story about how it will be when we reach our goal.

 Now that we have a number areas that we needed to address, but how on earth can you get a shared understanding on what the grading of the axis mean?

 In other words:

-> What does 4 on "lead time" mean?
+> What does 4 on the "lead time" axis mean?

 This is not easy to answer but we did it by first defining *awesome* or what 10 looks like.